 But to do this, you need to get sufficient sleep every night so your body and mind have plenty of time to rest and recuperate.
 However, if you have a busy life and you find that your energy is beginning to wane, it may be due to poor sleep.

 The good news is that sleep is more under your control than you realise.

-Here are some quick tips to help you improve your sleep and maximise the hours you spend resting so you can always awake your best.
+Here are some quick tips to help you improve your sleep and maximise your resting hours so you can always be awake your best.